Darcel McBath: Coaching career

 In 2016, McBath was a defensive quality control intern for the North Texas Mean Green, primarily working with defensive backs.
 The following year, he joined Washington State's coaching staff, led by former Texas Tech head coach Mike Leach, as a defensive quality control assistant.
 He was elevated to cornerbacks coach in 2018, and served as interim defensive coordinator in 2019 after Tracy Claeys' resignation.
+In 2020, he was hired by Leach as the cornerbacks coach for the Mississippi State Bulldogs.

+On May 15, 2024, McBath was hired as an analyst at his alma mater, Texas Tech.